SiddharthaChowdhury/en-captcha/README.md

 A "Completely Automated Public Turing test to tell Computers and Humans Apart" aka CAPTCHA, build on JavaScript, this plugin is standalone (no dependencies), clean, simple, light and secure.
 A simple integration to prevent bots from your form

+##FEATURE

+- Control on number of wrong attempt (Reloads the page on attempt expires)
+- Auto reload captcha after specific interval
+- Shortcut detection, i.e. reloads captcha if any shortcut is detected (like <ctrl> + V or RightClick + paste)

 ##CONTENT